rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 According to Cal Newport Deep Work is crucial to make a difference.
 He groups activities into shallow work and deep work.

-Shallow Work: "Noncoygnitively demanding, logistical-style tasks, often performed while distracted.
+Shallow Work: "Non-cognitively demanding, logistical-style tasks, often performed while distracted.
 These efforts tend to not create much new value in the world and are easy to replicate."

 Deep Work: "Professional activities performed in a state of distraction-free concentration that push you cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate."